GetStream/vg/README.md

 them for you:

 - When running `go test ./...` the tests in your vendor directory are executed.
-- You want to depend on a specific version of an executable package.
+- You want to depend on a specific version of an executable package, such as a linter or a codegen tool.
 You find out that the `vendor` directory only works for libraries.
 - You work on two projects, A and B. Both of them contain a vendor directory.
   You want to use project A from your `GOPATH` when compiling B. To do this you remove A from the vendor directory of B, so it will fallback to import A from `GOPATH`.
 Suddenly you get a lot of weird import errors.
 - You want to `vendor` plug-ins and run into issues: https://github.com/akutz/gpd

 ## Installation